nklabs/libnklabs/doc/nkspiflash.md

 Repeatedly issue the read status command (command code 0x05) until the memory device indicates that it is no longer busy.
 You do normally have to call this function.

+Returns 0 for success, or -1 for timeout.

 ## nk_spiflash_erase